Holiday Email Deliverability Tips

 The holiday frenzy doesn’t give you an excuse to throw all of your engagement best practices out the window.
 For example, if you usually suppress subscribers who haven’t opened one of your emails within a certain time frame, you shouldn’t start sending them daily holiday campaigns.
 Before the holidays, try to re-engage those lapsed subscribers with a fabulous offer.
 If that doesn’t work, be sure to keep them on a suppression list for most of your holiday campaigns.
 You can certainly send specific holiday re-engagement campaigns to them throughout the season in an attempt to recapture their attentions, like beau coup did last December, but don’t blast out every single one of your messages to inactive subscribers.

 Pay attention to the changing landscape

 A lot of big things have been happening in the deliverability landscape recently – Gmail’s tabbed inbox, Yahoo’s release of unused email addresses, CASL, COPPA, Cybersecurity Act of 2013, to name a few.
 If you aren’t up on all of the latest news and regulations, you should brush up before the holidays.
 A great place to start is by subscribing to James Koons’ blog ideliveremail.com.
-You can also register for his free webinar with special guest Greg Kraios, “Hitting the inbox this holiday season” on Aug.
-13 at 1:00 ET.

 For more information, download our whitepaper “Don’t be left out of the inbox: Email deliverability tips for every stage of the customer lifecycle”, or contact us.